hollydavis541/lab-06-back-end/README.md

 Actual time needed to complete: 30 minutes

-Number and name of feature: Feature #2 Locations Estimate of time needed to complete:
+Number and name of feature: Feature #2 Locations Estimate of time needed to complete: 30 minutes
-Start time:
+Start time: 08:30 AM
-Finish time:
+Finish time: 08:40 AM
-Actual time needed to complete:
+Actual time needed to complete: 10 minutes

 Number and name of feature: Feature #3 Weather